Physiotherapy for Sciatica / Spinal Disc Prolapse

 What is Sciatica?

-Sciatica is a condition characterised by pain that radiates along the path of the sciatic nerve, which is the longest nerve in the body running from the lower back all the way down the back of each leg.
+Sciatica is a debilitating condition characterised by pain that radiates along the path of the sciatic nerve, the longest nerve in the body.
+It starts from the lower back and extends down the back of each leg.

 Causes and Symptoms of Sciatica